 The first select statement is used for selecting the root level employee( Here root level refers to the employees who do not have any manager above in rank), And after that, we has used the second ‘select’ statement which is used for selecting the child or lower rank employees or we can all the employees except the employees selected earlier, though joining the employee table to the CTE that is simply based on manager id that is already defined as a foreign key.

-Note that recursive queries can be resource-intensive, especially on large tables with deep hierarchies.
+Note that recursion queries can be resource-intensive, especially on large tables with deep hierarchies.
 It’s important to consider the performance implications and use appropriate indexes on the foreign key column for optimal performance.

-To learn more about How To Create A MySQL Hierarchical Recursive Query you may also visit: Creating A MySQL Hierarchical Recursive Query?.
+To learn more about How To Create A MySQL Hierarchical Recursive Query you may also visit: by Sack overflow.

 To learn more about MySQL tutorials and the solutions of the problems that could be faced during executing the SQL program and these posts could be very useful ways to get the concepts visit: MySQL Tutorials And Problems.